 Sports bettors do have to actually go inside of the retail properties to complete account registration, and there is no limitation as to how many accounts a bettor can create.
 Sports betting accounts are not limited to residents of the state of Mississippi.

-The Mississippi online sports betting market would be more successful without this severe limitation, and legislators are hoping to make a change to this law.
+The Mississippi betting market would be more successful without this severe limitation, and legislators are hoping to make a change to this law.
 Until then, the retail sportsbooks will continue to see the most action.

 The coastal casinos in Mississippi continue to see the biggest sports betting numbers, and Mississippi does not have much competition from other states.
 William Hill currently offers sports betting at 13 of the 23 locations in the state, but FanDuel and DraftKings are available as well.

-MS Sports Betting Rules
+Mississippi Sports Betting Rules